Arkansas man missing since 2018, still no leads - NewsBreak

 “Not knowing, the not knowing where he is”, his mother Lynda Allen explains.

 Brad’s father Wayne Allen says, “if we knew dead or alive we could get through it and go on”.
-Ashley County Sheriff Tommy Sturgeon says he has been in law enforcement for over 30 years and this doesn’t happen often.For more Ark-La-Miss Most Wanted CLICK HERE
+Ashley County Sheriff Tommy Sturgeon says he has been in law enforcement for over 30 years and this doesn’t happen often.Arkansas medical marijuana sales increase to $23.3 million in July

 Four years later, the family is still looking for answers.
 “Go to bed at night thinking about him, wake up in the morning thinking about him.
 I love him, always will”, said his sister.